dalgardnerd/passhole-tiny/README.md

 # usage
 - pin extension to your top bar
-- click on the extension icon and it will automatically generate and copy a passphrase to your clipboard
+- click on the extension icon and it will automatically generate a passphrase
+- if you like it, click copy passphrase
 - you can set a keyboard shortcut in chrome://extensions/shortcuts for even faster usage